Yukon-Literacy-Coalition/ylc_website_v2/src/_community-initiatives/2020-07-20-the-very-first-initiative.md

       sideBySideBody:
         mainBody: Community members in Watson Lake had the opportunity to socialize safely and learn basic straight-line quilting.
-Each participant had use of their own sewing machine and created their own Jellyroll quilt.
+Each participant had use of their own sewing machine and created their own jellyroll quilt.
           To keep the group sizes small, the community held two five-week classes with 8 participants in the first session and 7 in the second.
           There is interest to continue with the sewing program, with skilled